 Caffeine’s a tricky one.
 While it can be a migraine trigger, it’s also a popular home remedy as well.
 The National Headache Foundation notes that, “because it contains ‘vasoconstrictive’ properties that cause the blood vessels to narrow and restrict blood flow, caffeine can aid in head pain relief,” and even make some pain relievers more effective for headaches.

 That being said, if you get too dependent on caffeine, going off of it can cause a rebound headache (also known as a withdrawal headache).
-It’s for that reason The National Headache Foundation recommends not relying on caffeine every day if you get migraines.
+For that reason, the National Headache Foundation recommends not relying on caffeine every day if you have migraine.

-For many people with migraines, bright lights, flashing lights, loud noises, and strong smells can trigger migraines.
+For many people with migraine, bright lights, flashing lights, loud noises, and strong smells can trigger attacks.
 The National Headache Foundation reports that this might be because of “heightened connectivity” in the parts of your brain that process sights and sounds.

 Like caffeine, sleep has a complicated relationship to headaches.
-Getting too little or too much sleep can trigger a migraine, and any time you throw off your routine—like when you have jetlag or take on shift-work—you might be more likely to have an attack, states the Migraine Trust.
+Getting too little or too much sleep can trigger an attack, and any time you throw off your routine—like when you have jetlag or take on shift-work—you might be more likely to have one.

 According to the NHS, the UK’s biggest health site, doing intense exercise that your body isn’t used to, developing muscle tension in your neck and shoulders, and just being tired in general can all trigger a migraine attack.

-If you get migraines, you might notice that sudden weather changes, like an incoming storm or a cold front, can seem to cause a migraine.
-A 2015 report in the scientific journal SpringerPlus found that 20% of migraines are caused by changes in weather, while the Internal Medicine Journal found that 64% of participants in a 2011 study were affected by weather changes.
+If you experience migraine, you might notice that sudden weather changes, like an incoming storm or a cold front, can seem to trigger an attack.
+A 2015 report in the scientific journal SpringerPlus found that 20% of migraine attacks are caused by changes in weather, while the Internal Medicine Journal found that 64% of participants in a 2011 study were affected by weather changes.

-Rebound headaches, also known as medication overuse headaches, are one of the most alarming migraine triggers.
-The basic idea is this: Taking your migraine medication too often can cause more migraines (kind of like caffeine withdrawal).
+Rebound headaches, also known as medication overuse headaches, are one of the most alarming triggers.
+The basic idea is this: Taking your migraine medication too often can cause more migraine attacks (kind of like caffeine withdrawal).
 The good news?
 It’s easy to reverse if you’re working with a doctor to find a better treatment plan.

 After all, there’s not a cure (yet), and none of the current medication is guaranteed to work 100% of the time.
-Keeping a headache diary can help you understand what causes your migraines, give your doctor more tools for diagnosing your condition, and make it easier to choose the treatment plan that’ll work best for you.
+Keeping a headache diary can help you understand what triggers your migraine, give your doctor more tools for diagnosing your condition, and make it easier to choose the treatment plan that’ll work best for you.